When & Why You Need A Moisture Barrier for Wood Floors

 Do You Need a Moisture Barrier for Hardwood Floors?

-A common question that DIYers ask is, "I'm installing a new floor on-grade, a cement slab.
-Do I need a vapor barrier for hardwood floors?"
+A common question that DIYers ask is, "I'm installing new hardwood floors on-grade, a cement slab.
+Do I need a moisture barrier for hardwood floors?"
 The answer is YES!

-Moisture can destroy hardwood flooring.
+Moisture can destroy hardwood floors.
 It causes cupping, warping, and even mildew if not treated.
 You must install a moisture barrier to protect your flooring from water wicking up from below.

 There are times when you don't want to use a moisture barrier.
 If you're installing a hardwood floor over a wood subfloor, a moisture barrier can trap moisture causing the subfloor to warp and rot.